MichaelsPlayground/NfcNfcaAuthProtectionSdk33/readme_en.md

 Use the menu at the top right to operate the app and access the following activities:

 To understand the individual data fields and activities, it is very helpful to have the official Download and open the manufacturer's data sheet.
-This link takes you to Data sheet: https://www.nxp.com/docs/en/data-sheet/NTAG213_215_216.pdf
+This link takes you to the Data sheet: https://www.nxp.com/docs/en/data-sheet/NTAG213_215_216.pdf

 **read from tag / read tag**: